How to Send HTML Emails in Gmail, Outlook and More

 Create a new email on your preferred email platform.
 This may be done with a prompt like “Compose” or “New Message.”

 Yahoo, Apple Mail, and Gmail are all set on default to enable HTML emails.
-For Outlook, you’ll have to enable HTML emails.
+For Outlook, you’ll have to enable HTML emails

-5. Add Recipients and a Subject Line
+6. Add Recipients And A Subject Line

 Add your recipients to the “To” field and input a subject line that accurately reflects the content of the email.

-Paste the previously copied HTML content in the message body, proofread, and send!
+Proofread, and send!
 (Remember: you may want to send to a test list first to perform a spam test).

 This allows you to design beautiful and branded emails without having any coding knowledge or calling upon a graphic designer.
 Then, with a few clicks, you can export your creation to the email provider of your choice (or alternative communication channel like Slack) for distribution.